amundsen-io/amundsen/databuilder/README.md

 #### Optional input parameters

+- `PRECISION` - precision for metrics of `float` type.
+Defaults to `3` meaning up to 3 digits after decimal point.
 - `STAT_MAPPINGS` - if you wish to collect only selected set of metrics configure this option with dictionary of following format:
     - key - raw name of the stat in pandas-profiling
     - value - tuple of 2 elements: